mikl36/Flashcard-app/README.md

 # mid-term-assignment
 Mid term project for testing and practicing (React).
 Style: Material UI.
 For memory using local storage.
-Should combine package.jsons.
+Should (fix and) combine package.jsons.
+Style design is minimal.

 # copy the project
 git clone / pull repository